 Ian W. Flinn MD, PhD (pictured above) is the Director of the Blood Cancer Research Program at the Sarah Cannon Research Institute in Nashville, TN.

-At ASH, Dr Flinn presented the results for a CLL trial that combined obinutuzumab, an anti-CD20 monoclonal antibody, with venetoclax, a BCL-2 inhibitor.
+At ASH15, Dr Flinn presented the results for a CLL trial that combined obinutuzumab, an anti-CD20 monoclonal antibody, with venetoclax, a BCL-2 inhibitor.
 In this episode, he discusses the rational for the combination, some of the challenges with venetoclax and the future direction in the CLL landscape.

 You’ll also hear Dr Kanti Rai (New York) provide his expert commentary on the CLL data in the late breaking session at ASH.